rebeccaacioadea/project-3/README.md

 We used React hooks, useState and useEffect along with axios to fetch data from our internal API.

-Example of the lines of codes for displaying messages on our message board(*Pin Board*)
+Example of the lines of codes for displaying messages on our message board(*Pin Board*).
 ![](https://i.imgur.com/OOa80E1l.png)

-Example of JSX for mapping the response data for the ***Messages ***
+Example of JSX for mapping the response data for the ***Messages***

 ![](https://i.imgur.com/ZujU65ml.png)

 We wanted our app to display the location of all the users so that others users is able to see the plant sitter nearby.
 For this we use two external APIs:

 1. [Postcode.io](https://postcodes.io/) - For grabing the coordinations of the users' locations via their postcode they had provided during the registeration.
-Below is the code excuted for pulling these coordinates
+Below is the code created for pulling these coordinates.
  ![](https://i.imgur.com/u5zXhnrl.png)

 2. [Mapbox](https://www.mapbox.com/) - The location coordination grabed by the [Postcode.io](https://postcodes.io/) is then used by the ***Mapbox*** to renderd on the page as a component with markers to display the users' locations on the map.